owenmoogk/owenmoogk.github.io/README.md

 Work in progress, wanted an upgrade from my older websites.

-Just uploaded to my domain, find it at owenmoogk.codes
+Just uploaded to my domain, find it at https://owenmoogk.codes